Eva Illouz: Research topics

-Impact of Capitalism on emotions, subjectivity, and gender relations
+Impact of capitalism on emotions, subjectivity, and gender relations

 One dominant theme in Illouz's research concerns the ways in which capitalism has transformed emotional patterns, in the realms of both consumption and production.

-Illouz’ first book, Consuming the Romantic Utopia, addresses the commodification of romance and the romanticization of commodities.
+Her first book, Consuming the Romantic Utopia, addresses the commodification of romance and the romanticization of commodities.
 Looking at a wide sample of movies and advertising images in women's magazines of the 1930s, advertising and cinematic culture presented commodities as the vector for emotional experiences and particularly the experience of romance.
 The second process was that of the commodification of romance, the process by which the 19th-century practice of calling on a woman, that is going to her home, was replaced by dating: going out and consuming the increasingly powerful industries of leisure.
 Romantic encounters moved from the home to the sphere of consumer leisure with the result that the search for romantic love was made into a vector for the consumption of leisure goods produced by expanding industries of leisure.

-In her book Why Love Hurts she centers on the notion of choice.
+In her book Why Love Hurts, she centers on the notion of choice.
 The book makes the somewhat counter-intuitive claim that one of the most fruitful ways to understand the transformation of love in modernity is through the category of choice.
 Illouz views choice as the defining cultural hallmark of modernity because in the economic and political arenas, choice embodies the two faculties that justify the exercise of freedom, namely rationality and autonomy.
 She extends this insight to the emotional realm and studies the various mechanisms through which in modernity choice of a mate have changed and have transformed the emotions active in the will of partners who meet in a market situation.
 In this sense, choice is one of the most powerful cultural and institutional vectors helping us understand modern individualism.
 Given that choice is intrinsic to modern individuality, how and why people choose – or not – to enter a relationship is crucial to understanding love as an emotion and a relationship.